woocommerce/woocommerce-admin/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Please add a Changelog note

 Enter a changelog note following the WooCommerce core format using prefixes of Enhancement:, Tweak:, Dev:, Fix:, Performance: to readme.txt under the "unreleased" list at the top of the changelog.
 If none exists, please add it.
-Also include PR number--->
+Also include PR number.

+If changes pertain to a package, also update CHANGELOG.md in the package's folder in a similar manner.--->